realsenseai/realsense-ros/README.md

 ---

-### Step 3: Install Intel® RealSense™ ROS2 Wrapper
+### Step 3: Build Intel® RealSense™ ROS2 Wrapper from source

 To avoid version mismatches, **build the ROS2 wrapper from source** (especially on Jetson).